YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Afro textured hair can help and complicate planning

-Reasons I would postpone surgery
+Reasons to postpone surgery

 Postponement is not rejection.
 It is often the decision that protects the patient from spending donor hair too early.
 This is similar to my approach in hair transplant into scar tissue and hair transplant after scalp radiation, where skin quality and blood supply matter as much as desire for coverage.